LoneStarCoder/lonestarcoder.github.io/blog/install_simple_postfix_relay_on_redhat.md

 sudo nano /etc/postfix/header_checks
 ```
 #### This is a summary of the specific settings that we set in /etc/postfix/header_checks
 This value is at the bottom of the file, and is the only value that is not a Comment (#).
+It basically same if received, then add the header.
 * /^Received:/i PREPEND AUTH-X: mysecretkey

 ### Restart Postfix
-After editing the files, we need to reload postfix
+After editing the files, we need to reload postfix.
 ```
 sudo systemctl restart postfix
 ```